Monopond/fax-api/README.md

 ## Fax Number
 ### Description
 You will need a number to send the fax to.
-These API functions allows to buy a fax number and set number settings to add a recipient email address to attach the fax.
+These API functions allows to subscribe and unsubscribe phone numbers.
 Subscription to a phone number plan is required before you can subscribe to a number.

 ### Buying a Fax Number
 #### Subscribe Phone Numbers